 Egg Foo Young Recipe for the Cantonese Crispy Omelette

 Our egg foo young recipe makes the wonderful Cantonese crispy filled omelette from Southern China and it’s one of our favourite Chinese egg recipes.
-Traditionally filled with char sui pork, spring onions and bean sprouts, it’s also hugely popular in Hong Kong.
+Traditionally filled with char siu pork, spring onions and bean sprouts, it’s also hugely popular in Hong Kong.

 Called fu yong dan or fuyong dan in Cantonese, but in English known as egg foo yung or egg fu yung, it differs from the Chinese-American egg foo young, below, a popular Chinese restaurant takeout dish of crispy pancake-like omelettes drizzled in gravy.

 If you like enjoy these omelettes, definitely try the Thai style puffy omelette kai jiew with ground pork (also below), which is one of our favourite ground pork recipes.
 We recommend a seasoned carbon steel wok for making this dish.
+More of our best omelette recipes here.

 Egg Foo Young Recipe for the Original Cantonese Style Crispy Omelette Fu Yong Dan